 Legislative Review

 The Legislative Review Team discussed SB 771 and crafted a response for consideration by the Solid Waste Advisory Board (SWAB).
-SB 777 modifies provisions relating to solid waste management districts.
+The intent was to develop a draft position so that SWAB could render an opinion on pending legislation.

+The group reviewed comments on SB 771 collected by SWAB and planners.

+The SWAB reviewed and discussed HCR63 and HB 2248 as well.